malachispencer/CV/README.md

 #### Makers Academy (October 2020 to January 2021)

 - Utilised pair programming to effectively collaborate with team members.
+- Had to deal with new challenges every week, learning new frameworks and languages.
 - Built scaleable, modular applications using object-oriented programming.
 - Followed the TDD process to build flexible, maintainable programs.
-- Acquired experience in the model-view-controller software design pattern.
-- Had to deal with new challenges every week, learning new frameworks and languages.

 #### Lancaster University (2012 to 2015)